Audiobooks Are Expensive! 6 Ways to Listen for Free or Cheap

-Audiobooks make reading so much easier, since you can listen to a book while traveling, working out, and even working.
-Short commutes or a 10-minute walk around the block provide you with the perfect opportunity to listen to a few pages — with audiobooks, you can never complain that you don’t have enough time to read.
+Audiobooks make reading books so much easier.
+They allow you to listen to a book while traveling, exercising, and even working.
+You can no longer complain that you don’t have enough time to read.

-If you think the only type of audiobook that your library has is in a bulky CD case, think again.
+Your local library is a great place to rent audiobooks.
+But if you think the only type they have is in a bulky CD case, think again.
 Many libraries use the OverDrive platform, which allows you to borrow and listen to audiobooks for free.
-You can even put holds on books, and the book of your choice will be automatically checked out to you once it becomes available.

 Even if all of your local libraries use OverDrive, each one has a different collection within the platform.
 Therefore, if you have a membership with two or more different library branches, you will be able to attach both profiles to the app.

 You can reserve a popular audiobook at both libraries, which can decrease your time spent on the waiting list and also increase the amount of time you have with the book.
 Even if you check out the same audiobook with more than one library, they should sync to ensure your spot in the book was saved.